Red circuit board

-Digital Trust Guidelines for Generative Artificial Intelligence Use
+Digital Trust guidelines for Generative Artificial Intelligence use

-Before using a generative AI tool, consider the following questions:
+Before using a generative AI tool,

-• Information that the university has committed to keep confidential, for example, in a contract, a grant application, or a disclosure to research participants
+3. Information that the university has committed to keep confidential, for example, in a contract, a grant application, or a disclosure to research participants

 The owner of intellectual property is entitled to control who can copy or use that intellectual property.
 By submitting information to a generative AI tool, you may give up valuable rights to control who can use that intellectual property in the future.
-This is especially problematic if you do not own the intellectual property or do not have the right to authorize others to copy or use it (for example, if the intellectual property belongs to the Arizona Board of Regents, to another institution, or to a co-author or collaborator).
+This is especially problematic if you do not own the intellectual property or do not have the right to authorize others to copy or use it (for example, if the intellectual property belongs to the Arizona Board of Regents, to another institution, or a co-author or collaborator).

 Consider whether you or the university need to own the intellectual property rights of selected materials.
-Materials prepared using a generative AI tool may not be eligible for intellectual property rights if there is not enough direct human involvement in their development.
+Materials prepared using a generative AI tool may not be eligible for intellectual property rights if there is insufficient direct human involvement in their development.
 Not owning intellectual property rights may impact your or the university’s ability to publish, distribute, patent, or use the materials.

 Look for tools that make it easy to find their privacy, ethics, risk, safety and accessibility policies.